pollycoder/pollycoder.github.io/_posts/2022-09-01-Basic-Usage-of-ROS-A .md

 3. Retry step 1.
 If it doesn't work,  you may need to complete the process of 'rosdep init' command manually.

-> Tips: In linux, everything is file.
+> In linux, everything is file.
 If a command cannot work, the most possible reason is file loss.
 Therefore, if we can recover the missing files, most of the problems can be solved.
 Just find another computer with ros,  compare the files and directories in /ros of the two computers, and add the file by yourself.
 {: .prompt-tip }

-> Warning: This is extremely unrecommended !
+> This is extremely unrecommended !
 Because you are not sure whether other tools have the same problem.
 Also, keeping your network active is necessary for all work, so trying step 1 and step 2 is enough, if it can't work, I highly suggest you to change a computer...
 {: .prompt-warning }

 <big><b><font color=pink>HOORAY !!!!!!!!
 You've already finished all the steps, and now you can explore ROS as you wish !</font></b></big>